 image

 Training

 To work in a school system, potential candidates should begin with a teaching job, and then, if the opportunity presents itself, work as a principal or assistant principal.
-To work as a training specialist for a corporation, a candidate should earn a bachelor’s degree in an applicable field since there are entry-level positions available.
-Teaching experience can be useful for potential candidates seeking these positions.
+To work as a training specialist for a corporation, a candidate should earn a bachelor's degree in an applicable field since there are usually many entry-level positions available for college graduates.
+Teaching experience can be useful for potential candidates seeking positions as either curriculum or training specialists.

+image